Antoine Conte

-Antoine Conte (born 29 January 1994) is a professional footballer who plays as a right-back for Israeli club Hapoel Tel Aviv.
-Born in France, he plays for the Guinea national team.
+Antoine Conte (born 29 January 1994) is a professional footballer who plays as a right-back for Turkish club Iğdır FK.
+Born in France, he represents the Guinea national team.

 Club career

 Conte made his debut in the Ligue 1 on 1 February 2013 against Toulouse replacing Mamadou Sakho after 76 minutes.

 On 31 January 2017, Conte joined Beitar Jerusalem on loan until the end of the season with an option given to Beitar Jerusalem to sign him permanently.

 On 15 June 2017, signed permanently with Beitar agreeing to a three-year contract.

 In February 2021, after being sentenced to a one-year prison sentence by the court in France, Beitar released Conte.

 International career

-Born in France, Conte is of Guinean descent.
+Born in France, Conte is Guinean by descent.
 He has represented France at numerous youth levels all the way up to under-21 level.
 He debuted with the Guinea national team in a friendly 0–0 tie with South Africa on 25 March 2022.

+On 23 December 2023, he was selected from the list of 25 Guinean players selected by Kaba Diawara to compete in the 2023 Africa Cup of Nations.